 “Only working alarms save lives” is a mantra landlords should share with tenants to remind them to regularly check that their alarms are working.
-To provide minimum protection, landlords should ensure that smoke alarms are installed on every level of rental premises, in escape routes such as the hall and landing, and in bedrooms or any other room that contains electrical equipment.
+To provide minimum protection, private landlords in England should ensure that smoke alarms are installed on every level of rental premises in escape routes such as the hall and landing.
 All alarms must be aligned with BS 5839: Part 6 and relevant Building Regulations.
 For our guide to alarms and where to fit them, click here.

 Landlords should advise their tenants to check their fire and heat alarms weekly, to clean them with a soft brush-fitted hoover every three months and to be aware of their expiry dates.
 To make the process easier, we produced a step by step guide to installing our SONA range of alarms, which can be found here, and is ideal for sharing with tenants.

 Safe and Well Visits

 Finally, the key to good communication is regular contact with tenants.
 However, landlords can also opt for fire safety checks conducted by a local Fire and Rescue Service.
 Such checks are local-authority dependant, but most offer ‘Safe and Well Visits' or similar services that are geared at educating and advising tenants about fires and general well being in the home.
 We recently interviewed Rabinder Dhami, prevention manager at Shropshire Fire and Rescue Service, about their Outreach vehicle, a full account of which can be found here.